 The gas detection camera technique has a wide range of potential uses in the electrical distribution and chemical industries, all of which have positive benefits for the owner of the plant.
-It is an accepted Alternate Work Practice in the Method 21 leak detection procedure and has clear time, safety and cost benefits over the conventional VOC meter or sniffer method.
-Although limited to a certain extent by environmental conditions, the camera has proven many times that it can identify leaks at some distance thereby reducing the cost of surveys by removing the requirement to provide access to every potential leak path and permitting surveys to be completed on energized electrical equipment.
+It is an accepted Alternate Work Practice in the Method 21 leak detection procedure and has clear time, safety, and cost benefits over the conventional VOC meter or sniffer method.
+Although limited to a certain extent by environmental conditions, the camera is proven to identify leaks at some distance.
+This reduces the cost of surveys by removing the requirement to provide access to every potential leak path and permitting surveys to be completed on energized electrical equipment.

 The long wave gas detection camera is particularly suited to the following industries:

 Electrical Utility – A large amount of the equipment used in the distribution of high voltage electrical power uses Sulphur Hexafluoride (SF6) as an insulating gas.
 This allows the equipment to be more compact and protected from the elements inside substations.
 The long wave gas detection camera is extremely sensitive to SF6.

 Petrochemical – The industries that make hydrocarbon substances using base feedstocks from the oil refining processes either by conversion processes or further separation that is not normally carried out at an oil refinery.
 Some of the chemicals used or made in these industries have good visibility using the long wave gas detection camera.

 Chemical – The production of non-hydrocarbon or inorganic chemicals from base feed stocks.
 These are often a mixture of batch and continuous processes that yield very high purity products.
 The long wave gas detection camera has a good response to some chemicals found in this sector of industry.